Gap Minimization for Knowledge Sharing and Transfer: Related Work

 \subsection{Multitask learning}

 There have also been extensive theoretical studies on multitask learning.
 For example, by utilizing the notations of VC-dimension and covering number, the generalization bound of multitask learning has been investigated under the assumption that the tasks share some common hypothesis space~\citep{baxter2000model}.
+Later, improved bounds were presented under the assumption that the tasks are related in a way such that they share a common linear operator which is chosen to preprocess data~\citep{maurer2006bounds}, or the linear model parameters lie in a low-dimensional subspace~\citep{maurer2013sparse,maurer2016benefit}.
+The latter work was also extended to eigenvalue decomposition~\citep{wang2016multitask} and nonlinear model by gradient boosting~\citep{wang2016generalized}.
 More recently, algorithm-dependent bounds have also been analyzed, based on the notation of algorithmic stability~\citep{zhang2015multi,liu2017algorithm}.
 Moreover, it has also been proved that the algorithmic stability method has the potential to derive tighter generalization upper bounds than the approaches based on the VC-dimension and Rademacher complexity~\citep{liu2017algorithm}.
-Other work used random matrix theory to analyze the the performance of the multitask least-square SVM algorithm~\citep{tiomoko2020deciphering}. \citet{zhang2020generalization} studied generalization bounds from the perspective of vector-valued function learning, specifically analyzing under what conditions multitask learning can perform better than single-task learning.
+Other work used random matrix theory to analyze the performance of the multitask least-square SVM algorithm~\citep{tiomoko2020deciphering}. \citep{zhang2020generalization} studied generalization bounds from the perspective of vector-valued function learning, specifically analyzing under what conditions multitask learning can perform better than single-task learning.